Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Trading under Collateralization and Close-Out Netting

 and use such expression in place of \eqref{eq:gamma} in our CBVA pricing equation.

 In the case of perfect collateralization we can follow the approach as in the previous section, and after a straightforward calculation we obtain the result of \cite{Fujii2010}

-\begin{proposition} {\bf (Perfect collateralization in foreign currency)} As a particular case of our framework, we obtain the price of a claim under perfect collateralization in a foreign currency.
+Hence, as a particular case of our framework, we obtain the price of a claim under perfect collateralization in a foreign currency, and under the assumption that it is possible to change measure between domestic and foreign risk-neutral measure.
 This is given by

-consistently with \cite{Fujii2010}. \end{proposition} Notice that we could obtain the above equation in a simpler way.
-First, we can apply equation \eqref{eq:contcoll} to the foreign-currency contract ${\bar V}^e_t(C) := {\bar V}^d_t(C) / \chi^{d,e}_t$, then we can change measure to the domestic risk-neutral one, and obtain \eqref{eq:contcollfor}.